nandeesh-n-aiml/TSAI/S9/README.md

 ```

 #### VISUALIZATIONS:
 - Accuracy and loss plots
+The test accuracy is higher than the train accuracy because of the regularization techniques.
+The model is capable enough to learn and pass on the learnings across epochs.

 <img src="images/model_5_1.png" />

 - Incorrect predictions